UND's Health Studies major combines a strong foundation in the liberal arts with a

 or Health Administration.

-Health Data & Informatics
+Health Data and Informatics

 Manage health data to support and improve care.
 People who work in Health Informatics